YoungSeng/Speech-driven-expressions/Readme.md

 <img src="Result2.png" width="800px">
 </div>

-## 5.More
+## 5.Conclusion

 <div align=center>
 <img src="20220904-Final.png" width="600px">
 </div>

-As you can see, our model is fairly simple, and just analyzing the data and processing it can be a very significant improvement to the results.
+As you can see, our model is fairly simple, and just **analyzing the data** and processing it can be a very significant improvement to the results.
 Please feel free to contact me (yangsc21@mails.tsinghua.edu.cn) with any question or concerns.